RedHatInsights/hcm-ai-sample-app/README.md

 # HCM AI Sample App

-A Flask application that provides a unified API interface for different LLM providers through a simplified client architecture.
+A Flask application that provides a unified API interface for different LLM providers through a simplified client architecture, with an integrated Gradio chatbot interface for easy interaction.

 ## ✨ Features